lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 .. todo:: Do we really need an instance of a schedule in the idf file in order to write to EnergyPlus?
           Would a user really set up a schedule, just to overwrite it?

+.. note:: As EnergyPlus has no notion of real versus integer (or boolean) variables,
+          values will be sent as doubles.

 The Modelica pseudo-code is